 Udhwarthanam was not pleasurable for me but this is how the skin is effectively exfoliated.
-Lights are not dimmed so the masseuses can see the effect on the skin, look for sore spots, redness etc. and avoid the area.
-Patient is not supposed to relax and go to sleep; patient is an active participant in his healing.
+Lights are not dimmed so the masseuses can see the effect on the skin, look for sore spots, redness, etc. and avoid the area.
+The patient is not supposed to relax and go to sleep; the patient is an active participant in his healing.
 By the 2nd and 3rd day, massage can get painful, depending on your sensitivity.

 As a well brought up Indian gal, my last brush with smoking was in the college dorm and that had not fared well as I inhaled the smoke into my stomach and got a stomach ache.
 This time too I was off to a bad start with smoke in my eyes and much swearing but by day three I was blowing smoke rings.
 If you have never smoked, expect discomfort.

 During these days I was also on 6 different types of pills, oils, and potions, four times a day.
 I also had dietery restrictions and a travel freeze, which I ignored and suffered an excruciating headache.
 The medicines slowed down my digestion and I could eat only small quantities of freshly made, simple food.

 At the retreat that I did my treatment, my oils, herbal powders, and toiletries were kept exclusively for me.
 My herbal exfoliant was kept labeled with my name for re-use.
 After treatment, the wooden bed was washed down with soap and water.
 This is an important hygiene measure; please check with your facility.
 Ask different people, conflicting answers are a red flag.